 Setting up a group discount for you and your classmates has never been easier!
 You and your classmates can snag huge discounts by teaming up and taking on your boards together.

-OAT test dates are offered year-round through the Prometric test centers, but I recommend registering early – seats tend to fill up quickly and it’s common for the next available seat to be up to 2 months away!
+The OAT is offered year-round at Prometric centers, but it’s best to register early since seats fill fast and the next available date can be up to 2 months away.

 The OAT consists of 4 sections: Survey of Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.
 The test will take you just about 5 hours to complete.